kubermatic/docs/content/kubermatic/master/installation/start_kkp/guides/wizard/_index.en.md

 ![Welcome Page](welcome.png?width=700px&classes=shadow,border "Welcome Page" )

-## 1. Git Provider selection
+## 1. Git provider selection
-At this step, you will select a git provider where the repository will be hosted.
+At this step, you will select a Git provider where the repository will be hosted.

+You can pick between GitHub and GitLab.

 ![Step 1](1.png?width=700px&classes=shadow,border "Step 1")

-## 1. Cloud Provider selection
+## 2. Cloud provider selection
 At this step, you will select a cloud provider where the KKP will be deployed.

 ![Step 2](2.png?width=700px&classes=shadow,border "Step 2")

+{{% notice info %}}
+Keep in mind that after the selection of Git Provider, some cloud providers may not be available.
+It is due to the limited support how the Terraform backend is implemented.
+All Cloud Providers are available with GitLab.
+{{% /notice %}}

-## 3. Kubernetes Cluster configuration
+## 3. Kubernetes cluster configuration
-At this step, you are providing details of your Kubernetes master cluster.
+At this step, you are providing details of your Kubernetes cluster where Kubermatic Kubernetes Platform will be installed ("Master / Seed Cluster").

-You can generate a _Cluster name_, provide a Kubernetes _Master Cluster Version_.
+You can generate a _Cluster name_, provide a _Kubernetes Version_ and pick the _Container Runtime_.

-For the AWS setup, you can select an _AWS region_ where the cluster will be provisioned and also the _AWS Worker Type_ (see the [Instance Types](https://aws.amazon.com/ec2/instance-types/), we recommend at least _t3.xlarge_ for the initial setup).
+Then you can configure usage of _Kubernetes Nodes Autoscaler_ by providing minimum and maximum nodes to be managed.

 {{% notice warning %}}
-Make sure to use the x86 instances, ARM instances are not supported.
+Section with provider details is different per each cloud provider, AWS is used in the example below.
 {{% /notice %}}

-Keep in mind that this configuration is for the master cluster where KKP will be deployed, later on you will provision User clusters through KKP where your workload will be deployed (and for that you may use a different instance types).
+Keep in mind that this configuration is for the master cluster where KKP will be deployed, later on you will provision User clusters through KKP where your workload will be deployed (and for that you will have a separate control for options like instance types, etc.).

 ![Step 3](3.png?width=700px&classes=shadow,border "Step 3")